 They can be used to prepare sauce, juice, syrup, jelly, etc.

-≺≺ -Back to Fruits from Acerola cherries.
-Please visit here for impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.
+≺≺ -Back to Fruits from Acerola cherries nutrition.
+Visit here for impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.

 ≺≺ -Back to Home page.

 Phenolic compounds in Malpighia- Instituto de Química-Brazil (Link opens new window).

 USDA National Nutrient Database.(Link opens in new window)